rohanbasuroy/BLISS/README.md

 # Bliss: Auto-tuning Complex Applications using a Pool of Diverse Lightweight Learning Models
+If you use BLISS in your scientific article, please cite our PLDI 2021 paper: </br>
+*Rohan Basu Roy, Tirthak Patel, Vijay Gadepally, and Devesh Tiwari.
+2021.
+Bliss: auto-tuning complex applications using a pool of diverse lightweight learning models.
+In Proceedings of the 42nd ACM SIGPLAN International Conference on Programming Language Design and Implementation (PLDI 2021).
+Association for Computing Machinery, New York, NY, USA, 1280–1295.
+DOI:https://doi.org/10.1145/3453483.3454109* </br>
 ## Dependencies:
 Please install the following library dependencies in Python3.6 to run BLISS. <\br>
 ```